 kubectl get pods --namespace knative-monitoring

-See Installing logging, metrics, and traces for details about setting up the various supported observability plugins.
+Installing logging, metrics, and traces: Learn how to install and set up the various observability plugins.

-You are now ready to deploy an app, run a build, or start sending and receiving events in your Knative cluster.
+You are now ready to deploy an app or start sending and receiving events in your Knative cluster.

 Depending on the Knative components you installed, you can use the following guides to help you get started with Knative:

 Was this page helpful?